playerzer0-ui/playlist-to-mp3-converter/README.md

 you could try installing via chocolatey(if you haven't had chocolatey, go to powershell as administrator and type in this command)

-you it is administrator if you see C:\WINDOWS\system32>
+you know it is administrator if you see C:\WINDOWS\system32>

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; `